| Written by Michal Wozniakowski-Zehenter

 There were 225 incidents recorded in 2022 but no fatalities, according to the OEUK Report.
 Among the most common injuries are hand injuries, but they also happen when you have strokes, heart attacks, and asthma attacks, as well as broken bones, fractures, lifting injuries, and teeth knocked out due to non-accidental medical emergencies.

-On UK offshore wind farms, there have been no fatalities despite all of these accidents.
+There have been no fatalities on UK offshore wind farms despite all of these accidents.
 It's partly because of offshore paramedics, who get to medical emergencies at a moment's notice, making sure the accident doesn't get worse.
 But with teams often based on land, how do paramedics handle the critical time pressures when responding to offshore accidents?
 During the 'golden hour,' which is the brief period when aid is critical, they train so that lives can be saved offshore.
 Medical professionals call it the 'golden hour' or 'golden time', the period after a traumatic injury when it is most likely that prompt medical treatment will prevent death.
 That’s why emergency response time is so crucial (read also more about emergency mustering).

 Having trained medics on site could save lives, with offshore sites now being far enough from shore to be outside this 'golden hour' for evacuation to shore-side medical facilities.
 It's also possible for crew transfer vessels (CTV) or helicopters to get hampered or delayed in Northern Europe due to weather conditions.